-Display 9.10 New Time Dependency Window
+Display 9.8 New Time Dependency Window - Process Manager Scheduling

-In the New Time Dependency window, you must first select the calendar from the Calendar name drop-down list.
+If you are defining a job to run on a Process Manager server, you must first select the calendar from the Calendar name drop-down list.
 The calendar identifies the days for the dependency.
 Several sample calendars are supplied with the LSF Scheduler software, and you can also create your own calendars.
 Refer to the online Help for the Schedule Manager plug-in for more information.

-After you specify the calendar, use the Hours and Minutes fields to specify the time at which the job runs.
+For a job running on a Process Manager server, after you specify the calendar, use the Hours and Minutes fields to specify the time at which the job runs.
 Specify how long the job should run in the Duration of event field.
-Click $\overline{OK}$ when you have finished defining the dependency.
+Click OK when you have finished defining the dependency.